archiprocode/silverstripe-revolt-event-dispatcher/README.md

 ### Important Testing Notes

+- Events are processed asynchronously by default.
+You can force processing of events by:
-- Always remember to run `EventLoop::run()` after dispatching events
+    - calling `EventLoop::run()` or
-- Events are processed asynchronously, so assertions should happen after running the event loop
+    - calling `await()` on the returned value of the `dispatch` method. e.g.: `EventService::dispatch($event)->await()`.
-- For DataObject events, make sure your test class has the `EventDispatchExtension` applied
+- For DataObject events, make sure your test class applies the `EventDispatchExtension` to the relevant DataObject classes.